The Google Nest Cam IQ is a small indoor camera, which plugs into a mains socket, and keeps an eye on what it can see in the home when you're away.

-Like a most of Google's recent smart home products - like Google Home and Google Wifi - the Nest Cam IQ has a simple, minimalist design that doesn't draw too much attention to itself.
+Like most of Google's smart home products - including Google Home devices - the Nest Cam IQ has a simple, minimalist design that doesn't draw too much attention to itself.
 From the side, it almost looks like the baby lamp from the early Pixar animation short.

-The entire exterior is a matte white plastic, which looks very similar to the material and finish used on the aforementioned Google smart home devices.
+The entire exterior is a matte white plastic, which looks very similar to the material and finish used on the Google and Nest smart home devices, such as the Google Home and Nest Hub Max.
 Its base is a simple circle design with a USB Type-C port on the back and a grippy rubber strip underneath to ensure it doesn't slip easily from where it's placed.

 On the top the camera head has a dome-shaped case with a large round speaker grille at the back, the latter which is made from multiple individually machined holes.
 The camera face itself is an all-black round one with very little extra to note.
-There's a single LED on the top which lights up when the camera is on, and a Nest logo near the bottom.
+There's a single LED on the top which lights up when the camera is on, or flashes when video from the camera is being watched, while a Nest logo is positioned near the bottom.

 To make it as adjustable as possible, the camera head sits on top of a ball joint that lets you tilt it so far back it can point the camera up at the ceiling, or almost down to the floor.
 It's a well considered part of the design, and doesn't move too easily to ensure it holds steady at whatever angle you decide to set it.

 Because it has its own base built in, there's no DIY installation required of any kind.
 Just find the shelf or mantle you want to place the Nest Cam IQ on, then plug it into your nearest power outlet.
 The Type-C cable that comes with it is a good couple of meters long, so you don't have to be right next to a wall socket.